Mick Karn

-Andonis Michaelides (Greek: Αντώνης Μιχαηλίδης; 24 July 1958 – 4 January 2011), better known as Mick Karn, was an English-Cypriot musician and songwriter who rose to fame as the bassist for the art rock/new wave band Japan.
+Andonis Michaelides (Greek: Αντώνης Μιχαηλίδης; 24 July 1958 – 4 January 2011), better known as Mick Karn, was a Greek Cypriot musician who rose to fame as the bassist for the art rock and new wave band Japan.
 His distinctive fretless bass guitar sound and melodic playing style were a trademark of the band's sound.

 Early life

 Karn was born Andonis Michaelides in Nicosia on 24 July 1958.
-When he was three, his Greek-Cypriot parents moved with him to London, where he was raised.
-In his youth he began playing mouth organ at the age of seven and violin at the age of eleven, before he took up playing bassoon for the school orchestra.
+When he was three, his Greek Cypriot parents moved with him to London, where he grew up.
+In his youth, he began playing mouth organ at the age of seven and violin at the age of eleven, before he took up playing bassoon for the school orchestra.
 As a bassoon player he performed with the London Schools Symphony Orchestra in a concert in October 1972 which was broadcast by Radio 4.
 However, when his bassoon was stolen and his school refused to buy him a new one, he bought a bass guitar for £5 from a school friend.
 At school he became friends with David Sylvian and his younger brother Steve.
-As an escape from their south London environment they began to play music together and in June 1974 they made their first public performance.
+As an escape from their south London environment, they began to play music together, and in June 1974 they made their first public performance.

 Career

 Japan

-Initially with Karn as lead vocalist, they christened themselves Japan in 1974.
-Joined by keyboardist Richard Barbieri and guitarist Rob Dean the following year, they signed a recording contract with German disco label Hansa in 1977, with whom they recorded three studio albums and became an alternative glam rock outfit in the mould of David Bowie, T.Rex, and The New York Dolls.
+Initially with Karn as lead vocalist, their band christened themselves Japan in 1974.
+Joined by keyboardist Richard Barbieri and guitarist Rob Dean the following year, they signed a recording contract with German disco label Hansa in 1977, with which they recorded three studio albums and became an alternative glam rock outfit in the mould of David Bowie, T.Rex, and The New York Dolls.
 They switched to Virgin Records to record their subsequent albums Gentlemen Take Polaroids and Tin Drum.

-As the band started to achieve commercial success with the release of Tin Drum and Ghosts, which reached the top five in 1982, tensions and personality conflicts between band members arose.
+As the band started to achieve commercial success with the release of Tin Drum and specifically the single "Ghosts", which reached the top five in 1982, tensions and personality conflicts between band members arose.
 Tin Drum was to be the band's final studio album.
 Long-simmering differences among the band members came to a head when Karn's girlfriend, photographer Yuka Fujii, moved in with Sylvian, and the individual members forged ahead with their own projects.
 Karn said in an interview that as tensions with their record company had abated following Japan's commercial success, band members began focusing on personal differences rather than on the common enemy.